 UK's Johnson stresses US ties in Huawei decision

-Britain has repeatedly delayed a decision and none is expected before the election on December 12, when Johnson's Conservatives are hoping to be re-elected.
+Britain has repeatedly delayed a decision and none is expected before the general election on December 12, when Johnson's Conservatives are hoping to be returned to power.
 "I don't want this country to be unnecessarily hostile to investment from overseas," Johnson told reporters after a NATO summit in Watford, north of London, which included talks with US President Donald Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)